Science and technology in Botswana: National innovation system

-Source of table: Mbula-Kraemer, Erika and Scerri, Mario (2015) Southern Africa.
+Source: Mbula-Kraemer, Erika and Scerri, Mario (2015) Southern Africa.
 In: UNESCO Science Report: towards 2030.
 UNESCO, Paris, Table 20.5.

-Revision of national science policy
+National science and technology policy

 In 2008, the Minister of Communication, Science and Technology requested UNESCO's assistance in reviewing the country's first Science and Technology Policy, which dated from 1998.
-Botswana published its updated National Policy on Research, Science and Technology in 2011, within a UNESCO project sponsored by the Spanish Agency for International Cooperation and Development (AECID).
+Botswana published its updated National Policy on Research, Science and Technology in 2011, within a UNESCO project sponsored by the Spanish Agency for International Cooperation and Development.